 • revisionId is a tool specific revision identifier possibly generated by a source code management system (e.g. Subversion or CVS).
-This information allows to exactly identify the library source code in the source code management system.
+This information exactly identifies the library source code in the source code management system.

 The versionBuild and dateModified annotations can also be specified in the uses annotation (together with the version number).